yq-leo/CS512-Project/README.md

-# Position-aware GNN for Network Alignment
+# Position-aware GNN with Consistency Regularizations for Network Alignment

 CS512 Projects